 26. Groom people

 Can you paint nails or style hair?
 You can offer your services at a reduced rate to neighbors or on your community forum.
-We say, reduced rate because these services are offered in salons as well, and you need to have the edge over the competition.
+We say, reduced rates because these services are offered in salons as well, and you need to have the edge over the competition.

 That edge can be your lowered prices or better service.
 For your business to grow, you have to pick an edge and stick with it until you’ve got a group of loyal customers.